brimdata/zed/zng/docs/spec.md

 36:3
 ```
 Here the tag `36` now binds to one of ZNG's integer types.
 This encoding
-represents the sequence of values that could be expressed in JSON as:
+represents the sequence of values that could be expressed in JSON as
 ```
 "hello, world"
 42